JessSystemV/EmailHide/README.md

 # EmailHide
-Very very simple way to hide your email from probably very very dumb bots.
+A very very simple way to hide your email on your html-based websites from probably very very dumb bots.

 You can see it in action here: https://pub.jesssystemv.co.uk/emailtest.html